Hunter Tylo

-Hunter Tylo (born Deborah Jo Hunter on 3 July 1962 in Fort Worth, Texas) is an author and a former American actress and model.
+Hunter Tylo (born Deborah Jo Hunter on 3 July 1962) is an American author and former actress and model.
 She portrayed the role of Taylor Hayes (1990–2002, 2004–14, 2018–19) on The Bold and the Beautiful.

 Early life

 Tylo was raised in Springtown, Texas.

 Tylo has an older sister Elizabeth as well as a younger brother named Cliff.

 Tylo has been credited as Deborah Morehart; Morehart was the last name of her first husband.

 Career

 In 1984, credited as Deborah Morehart, Tylo appeared in the sorority slasher film The Initiation with future Melrose Place actress Daphne Zuniga.
 Tylo subsequently became well known after playing regular roles in US daytime soap operas.
 Her television debut was on All My Children in 1985.
 Tylo was fired from the role in 1988, on the grounds of having a relationship with another cast member, Michael Tylo (whom she married in 1987).

 In 1989, Tylo was cast as Marina Toscano, the half-sister of Isabella Toscano, on Days of Our Lives.
 The character was an antagonist who caused trouble for one of the soap's most popular couples, Steven "Patch" Johnson and Kayla Brady.
 Tylo later said, "Everyone hated my character.[...]
 I hated her.
 They [producers] said they were going to do something with her, but they never did. [...]
 I dreaded going to work for the last few weeks I was on the show."
 The character was later killed off and Tylo left the series in 1990.

 Discouraged by her lack of success on soap operas, Tylo decided to quit acting and enrolled at Fordham University in the Bronx, New York, intending to be a pre-med student.
 She completed two years towards her bachelor's degree.
 As she and her husband were preparing to move to New York City permanently, she was offered the role of Dr. Taylor Hayes on The Bold and the Beautiful.
 She initially resisted the part but eventually relented.
 She began her tenure in 1990, while still pursuing her degree at Fordham.

 In 2000, Tylo released her autobiography, Making a Miracle.
 Tylo left The Bold and the Beautiful in 2002.
 She returned to the show in 2004 for a two-episode appearance as a vision.
 In May 2005, she returned as a series regular and left the series again in July 2013.
 In 2014 she returned to the show for a several weeks story arc.
 From 2018 to 2019, she returned as a recurring character.

 Tylo has been listed twice on People magazine's list of "50 Most Beautiful People In The World".